osama-sidahmed/Git-for-Beginners/README.md

 # Git-for-Beginners
-A repo housing a series of articles shared on Medium.com to teah Git to Git beginner users.
+A repo housing a series of articles shared on Medium.com to teach Git to Git beginner users.

 The fist article is published [here](https://omassoft123.medium.com/git-for-beginners-part-1-b00f6ba786c9) on Medium.com.